 The American Association of Neurological Surgeons (AANS) explains that discs provide cushioning between each of the spinal bones in your back.
 A herniated disc occurs when an inner part of the disc tears or ruptures through the outer layer and pushes into the spinal canal.
 This is also called a slipped, ruptured, or bulging disc.

 A herniated disc can press on your spinal nerves and cause severe pain.
 Other symptoms include aches, numbness, and weakness.
-However, if the herniated disc does not press on spinal nerves, there may be no symptoms.
+However, there may be no symptoms if the herniated disc does not press on spinal nerves.
 Pain can become worse with certain movements, depending on where the herniated disc is.

 A severe strain or traumatic injury is what can cause the spinal discs in your back to herniate.
 In a car accident, the most common cause of a herniated disc is whiplash, when your neck moves forward and backward very suddenly upon impact.